Misterblue/misterblue.github.io/_posts/2020-07-13-Vircadia-Directions.md

 The Internet is [awash in virtual world projects] -- both small and large.
 Because of this, I have been thinking lot about this project and why I would spend any time on Yet Another Virtual World.
-This captures some of where I thing [Vircadia] could go to be a growing and interesting addition to the sea of virtual world technologies.
+This captures some of where I think [Vircadia] could go to be a growing and interesting addition to the sea of virtual world technologies.

 First, what is [Vircadia]?